ijeffries/hotel-review-text-mining/README.md

 ## Credits

-1. Would like to thank Dr. Mo Saraee for the maldives_hotel_reviews.csv dataset.
+1. Would like to thank Dr. Mo Saraee from the University of Salford for the maldives_hotel_reviews.csv dataset.
-2. Would like to thank Bing Liu and Minqing Hu for the negative-lexicon.txt and positive-lexicon.txt files, which was taken off [their website](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#lexicon).
+2. Would like to thank Bing Liu and Minqing Hu for the negative-lexicon.txt and positive-lexicon.txt files, which were taken off of [their website](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#lexicon).

 ## License